As we are in the business of telling it like it is, we appreciate blunt truths when we see them.

 This news outlet did a little digging and found a few examples of the music composed by Poston (a.k.a.
 Ducati James).

 Some of it is explicit but not X-rated (like this).
 Some of it is explicit and exceedingly X-rated (NSFW: here).
 None of it is very good, in our opinion, but to each their own.
-Is any of it worth firing someone over, though (assuming that is, in fact, what happened)?
+Is any of it worth “expelling” someone over?

 The real story here, from our perspective anyway, is the harsh light Poston’s statement shines on a South Carolina judicial system that is in desperate need of reform … starting with the notoriously corrupt process of allowing the S.C.
 General Assembly to vet and elect judges.